 Sensorineural hearing loss: The crucial first 72 hours

 There are a variety of events or conditions which might cause SSNHL.
 Some of those causes might include:

 This list could continue for, well, quite a while.
-Your hearing specialist will have a much better idea of what issues you should be on the lookout for.
+Your hearing professional will have a much better idea of what issues you should be on the lookout for.
 But the point is that many of these underlying causes can be treated.
-And if they’re treated before damage to the nerves or stereocilia becomes permanent, there’s a chance to minimize your long term hearing loss.
+And if they’re treated before damage to the nerves or stereocilia becomes permanent, there’s a chance to minimize your long-term hearing loss.

 If you’re like Steven and you’re experiencing a bout of sudden hearing loss, there’s a quick test you can do to get a rough idea of where the problem is coming from.
 And it’s pretty simple: hum to yourself.
 Choose your favorite tune and hum a few bars.

 What does it sound like?
 If your hearing loss is conductive, your humming should sound the same in both ears.
 (After all, when you hum, most of what you’re hearing is coming from inside your own head.)
 If your humming is louder in one ear than the other, the hearing loss might be sensorineural (and it’s worth mentioning this to your hearing specialist).